berkyalkn/random-cocktail/README.md

 - Displays cocktail name, category, alcoholic or non-alcoholic status, glass type, ingredients, and instructions
 - Includes an image of the cocktail
 - Fully responsive design
+- Interactive button to fetch new random cocktails

 ## Tech Stack